anomaly/prestans-docs/source/data_adapters.rst

 For our sample code assume that rest models live in the ``musicdb.rest.models`` and the persistent models live in ``musicdb.models``, and is written for AppEngine.

-Out of the box prestans supports
+Out of the box Prestans supports

 * `SQLAlchemy <http://www.sqlalchemy.org/>`_ which in turn should allow you to support most popular RDBMS backends.
 * AppEngine's `Python NDB <https://developers.google.com/appengine/docs/python/ndb/>`_ which is built on top of DataStore.